-This question arises from the unfortunate advocacy of anarchy by our sponsor, Canonizer, LLC.
-We do not share our sponsor's enthusiasm for anarchy, to say the least.
+This question arises from the unfortunate advocacy of anarchy by ignorant, reactionary elements among us.
+We do not share enthusiasm for anarchy, to say the least.

 At the time of this writing, Bing defined anarchy as "a state of disorder due to absence or non-recognition of authority".

 Anarchy has been long associated with social collapse and failed governments notwithstanding the fact that as early as 1840 Pierre-Joseph Proudhon advocated it as a preferable social order in his book, What is Property?, wherein he asserted that "Property is theft".